brandtkeller/personal-blog/content/posts/development/hybrid-connectivity-environments.md

 BUT Certificates are another story.
 I'm not messing with self-signed certificates for local use.
 Wife approval factor on these services needs to be high, and it needs to feel like they are any other subscription offering.

 So I pawn that off to Cert-Manager and letsencrypt for a valid domain that I own.
-Is there risk here? certainly, the certificates renew every 90 days and if some piece of the puzzle got miswired then it might break one day - but that is a risk I am willing to accept for a superior operation.
+Is there risk here? certainly, the certificates renew every 90 days and if some piece of the puzzle got mis-wired then it might break one day - but it only affects the access to resources as opposed to the resources/runtime themselves.
+This is a risk I am willing to accept to improve user experience and remove the headache of keeping certificates up-to-date.

 ## Meaningful Airgap
-These are things we've seen many different implementations around - and many of them are PAINFUL
+These are things we've seen many different implementations around - and many of them are PAINFUL.
+Under-baked airgap implementations tend to either rely upon some expected of the puzzle that requires substantial setup to support or simply lack any vision for what it means to both deploy AND MAINTAIN an application or platform to na air gapped environment.

+Then comes the application itself - does it really support having no connectivity to the internet? maybe it runs yes, but does it operate effectively.
+I've seen a number of tools that contain documentation for getting the application into the air-gapped location but lack fundamental design around the data it requires to operate.

+Consider any security scanning tool that operates off of the ability to ingest vulnerability feeds.
+- Does the tool break entirely when it cannot access the feeds?
+- Does the tool have mechanisms for injecting feed updates with a good user experience?
+- Does the above allow for any automation as the data becomes accessible?

+## Making things suck less

+Maybe a bit of a soapbox, but we have to do better and we can't be relying upon some duct-tape to take the SaaS of a tool and make it portable and then make it operational in an air gap.

+Designing for the Air Gap first brings a lot of control over what you are ultimately dependent on and - with the hybrid lens - highlights where you make explicit choices to allow dependency on some external service in the name of enhanced capabilities.